Back to News

 Why Many Businesses Overpay for Card Payments

 When businesses begin accepting card payments, many follow the same route.
 They search online, choose a payment provider and start taking payments.
-While this approach feels simple, it often leads to businesses paying more than necessary for payment processing.
+While this approach feels simple, it often leads to businesses paying more than necessary.
+Working with a payment optimisation consultancy can identify quickly where costs can be reduced.

 Card processing pricing varies depending on several factors providers consider when onboarding a business.